Wass76/Uqar/TERYAQ_PROJECT_ANALYSIS.md

 The system is **production-ready for complete pharmacy operations** and can effectively replace manual processes in Syrian pharmacy environments.
 The MoneyBox management feature provides the critical daily cash control that was previously missing.

 ### **Future Potential:**
-With the implementation of the remaining features (employee time tracking, inventory adjustments, customer credit limits), Teryaq has the potential to become the **leading pharmacy management system** in the Middle East, providing comprehensive support for both small independent pharmacies and large pharmacy chains.
+With the implementation of the remaining features (employee time tracking, inventory adjustments, customer credit limits), Uqar has the potential to become the **leading pharmacy management system** in the Middle East, providing comprehensive support for both small independent pharmacies and large pharmacy chains.

 ---